Stacked log lines considered harmful

 }

-The service layer could do the same for cache hit/miss, feature flag evaluations, calls to other services.
+The service layer could do the same for cache hit/miss, downstream call latency, or which code path a feature flag selected.
 None of them emit a log line.
 They just call AddLogField and move on.
+If a lower layer genuinely needs to record a decision - like falling back from a primary to a secondary node - that’s fine.
+It’s a separate concern from the duplicate error logging this post is about.

 The middleware at the top collects all of it and emits one line.
 If the repository called AddLogField(ctx, "db_duration", ...) and the request returned a 200, the output looks something like: